pachyderm/pachyderm/doc/reference/pipeline_spec.md

 - `PACH_JOB_ID` the id the currently run job.
 - `PACH_OUTPUT_COMMIT_ID` the id of the commit being outputted to.
-- For each input there will be an envirnment variable with the same name defined to the path of the file for that input.
+- For each input there will be an environment variable with the same name defined to the path of the file for that input.
 For example if you are accessing an input called foo from the path `/pfs/foo` which contains a file called `bar` then the environment variable `foo` will have the value `/pfs/foo/bar`.
+The path in the environment variable is the path which matched the glob pattern, even if the file is a directory, ie if your glob pattern is `/*` it would match a directory `/bar`, the value of `$foo` would then be `/pfs/foo/bar`.
+With a glob pattern of `/*/*` you would match the files contained in `/bar` and thus the value of `foo` would be `/pfs/foo/bar/quux`.

 In addition to these environment variables Kubernetes also injects others for Services that are running inside the cluster.
 These allow you to connect to